atcsrepo/Misc-notes/Getting-SSL-Certs.md

 certbot_1  |    again.
 To non-interactively renew *all* of your certificates, run certbot_1  |    "certbot renew"
 ```
-At this point, update the nginx.conf file to include re-directing:
+At this point, update the nginx.conf file to include HTTPS re-directing:
 ```
 server {
         listen 80;